PERMANENT SUPPORTIVE HOUSING

-HOW is committed to developing affordable housing, modeling green building practices and providing property management for the three buildings it owns.
-The goal of HOW’s affordable housing preservation and production efforts is to ensure that extremely low-, low- and moderate-income individuals and families can access safe, affordable housing throughout the Chicago area.
+HOW is committed to developing affordable housing, modeling green building practices, and providing property management for the four buildings it owns.
+The goal of HOW’s affordable housing preservation and production efforts is to ensure that extremely low-, low- and moderate-income individuals and families can access safe, affordable housing throughout the Chicagoland area.

 Permanent Supportive Housing for People with Disabilities

 More than half of HOW’s subsidized housing units are designated for individuals with disabilities, both with and without families.
 There is no time limit on participation in this program.

 Housing Opportunities for Persons with AIDS (HOPWA)

 In partnership with the Chicago Department of Public Health and the AIDS Foundation of Chicago, HOW offers housing and services for individuals living with HIV/AIDS and their families.